-Art Ability has as a primary focus an international, ten-week juried
+Art Ability has as a primary focus as an international, twelve-week

-exhibition and sale of art and fine crafts that features work by artists
+juried exhibition and sale of art and fine crafts that features work by

-with physical and related cognitive disabilities, and hearing and visual
+artists with physical and related cognitive disabilities, and hearing

-painting, photography, sculpture, fiber arts, stained glass, jewelry and
+through painting, photography, sculpture, fiber arts, stained glass,

-fine crafts.
-Through these creative modes of expression, artists are
+jewelry and fine crafts.
+Through these creative modes of expression,

-able to convey their talent, receive recognition for their work, and
+artists are able to convey their talent, receive recognition for their

-often also to further progress in recovering from a life-altering
+work, and often also to further progress in recovering from a